The State House

 Presidential Profile: Selmasm Mohamed Toure

-Current Position: President of the Republic of Muanda (inaugurated December 15, 2015; re-elected in 2020).
+Current Position: President of the Muanda Republic (inaugurated September 15, 2020, following independence).

 Education: